 Students are required to register for the Connect Course Product that will be utilized throughout this course.
-By accessing assignment 1 located in Week 1 folder, students will be prompted to complete registration.
-All course material (textbook and access to Connect) is available on the first day of class in Blackboard.
+All course material (textbook and access code) is available on the first day of class in Blackboard.
 Technical support for Connect registration and the Connect Digital Course Product is available at 800-331-5094.